-- On a kiln everything discolors and corrodes pretty quickly.
+- On a kiln, everything discolors and corrodes pretty quickly.
 How soon this happens will depend entirely on several factors.

 - The #1 reason why kilns corrode is for lack of down-draft ventilation.
 We highly recommend installing a down-draft type vent (the Vent-Sure) to get the corrosive fumes out of the kiln.
-A room vent and/or a hood vent does not extract the corrosive fumes from the kiln itself.
+A room vent and/or a hood vent do not extract the corrosive fumes from the kiln itself.